DataDog/undocumented-aws-api-hunter/README.md

 ## Usage

 Please create an IAM user in your account with console access.
 Then export the following environment variables with the associated info: `UAH_USERNAME`, `UAH_PASSWORD`, and `UAH_ACCOUNT_ID`.
 With those variables set you can run the tool.
+This user must **NOT** have any permissions.
+If they have any IAM policies granting permissions it runs the risk of the automation accidentally invoking something.

 ```
 ./undocumented-api-hunter.py --headless